-- Excel files are a cyber security risk.
+- Excel files are a cybersecurity risk.
 People send them via email or put them on shared drives, which is a recipe for data theft and confusion.

 - Excel is a dead-end.
-There is no way to formalise an Excel process into a more managed system with proper controls, an audit trail, security, data management, and error-checking.
+There is no way to formalize an Excel process into a more managed system with proper controls, an audit trail, security, data management, and error-checking.
 Nor is Excel a sound basis for automation or integration.
 Good systems go hand-in-hand with good processes, and Excel encourages neither.

 The bottom line is that to run a business well you need integrated systems that support efficient, agile processes and deliver useful management information to enable decision making.
 You won’t get all that with Excel.

 So how does a mid-market business avoid an over-dependence on Excel?